 - Sometimes a second kitchen prep room

 While many of us will never have a dream luxury kitchen and won’t have to spend much time thinking about luxury kitchen design ideas, they’re sure fun to look at.

 Below are our top luxury kitchen design ideas for 2019, featuring 10 kitchens, each with an estimated cost of $100,000 plus.

 Please note that the costs attributed to the kitchens in this gallery are estimates only.
 However, since we routinely design and build luxury kitchens both as renovations and in luxury new homes we build, the prices are accurate.

-Gray cabinets with a brown wood island, dark gray chairs, glass pendant lighting, stainless appliances.
+Gray cabinets with a brown wood island, dark gray chairs, glass pendant lighting, stainless appliances makes for a design that ranks high among luxury kitchens.
 Polished concrete floors.
 White quartz countertops.
 White trim, doors and ceilings.
 Recessed LED lighting.
 Gray walls.
 Huge room with french doors.
 Mirrored backsplash.
 Chrome hardware.
 Top of the line everything.

 White shaker cabinets are the trendy option in luxury kitchen design.
 Paired with dark wood floors, black granite countertops and black island seating.
 Top of the line stainless appliances, built in seating, open floor plan.
 The is the perfect example of a beautiful L-shaped luxury kitchen design.
 White walls and trim.
 Thick crown and base moldings.
 Wallpaper accent walls.
 Radiators.

 Stools, chairs and built in benches.
 Give your kitchen some extra personality with furniture pieces featuring exquisite classic designs.
 Experience the pleasure of a more stylish dream kitchen by using some of the many design items that exist that aren’t normally found in a kitchen.